You may be worried about coronavirus (Covid-19) and what this means for your cat or dog.

 Does Bought By Many pet insurance cover coronavirus?

-All of our policies (excluding Liability Only) will cover vet fees should your pet become unwell.
+All of our policies will cover vet fees should your pet become unwell.

 While pets are thought to be a low risk from Covid-19, our insurance policies do not exclude specific viruses so we would cover a new claim for vet treatment for it.